MONAGHAN LAB

 UNDERGRADUATE

 Part-time and work-study employment - We welcome inquires from students interested in working ~5h/week to help with routine tasks as an introduction to bench science.
+Sorry, we do not accept volunteers.

 Co-op placements - We welcome inquires from students requiring work placement experience for their degree programs at other institutions.